ghc-proposals/ghc-proposals/proposals/0000-instance-apartness-guards.rst

   instance C a   b  | (a, b) /~ (Int, Bool)  where ...

-We could express that using only whole-params, but verbosely needing three instances, see this same example wrt the 'Boolean algebra' discussion above.
+We could express that using only whole-params, but verbosely needing three instances, see this same example wrt the `Boolean algebra`_ discussion above.

 Another possible rule is that at least one of the comparands be a bare type var.